Don't Let Thieves Ruin Your Holiday Season

 - Be wary of anyone soliciting donations by phone, especially if they claim there is an emergency or deadline for donations.
 If you are suspicious, ask them to mail you a donation form, or hang up and call the charity directly.

-- Do not give personal information to anyone who calls you claiming to be your bank or financial institution.
-Hang up and call the bank directly.
+- Do not give personal information to anyone who calls you, especially if they’re claiming to be your bank or financial institution.
+Hang up and call the company back directly – initiating calls yourself helps confirm who’s on the other end of the line.